 When cleaning finished leather, the main concern is control of both pH and cleaning agent application so the finish is not damaged and natural oils in the leather are not removed.
-Alkaline cleaning solutions can damage leather finishes, as well as the leather itself.
+High alkaline cleaning solutions can damage leather finishes, as well as the leather itself.
 However, in heavy soiling situations, an alkaline cleaner may be the most effective agent to use.
 Technicians and customers should make decisions about the aggressiveness of the cleaning process to minimize the negative effect cleaning may have on the leather.

 Due to the nature of leather, different procedures and solutions should be used to clean it safely.
 Cleaning solutions should be chosen on the basis of soil levels and the likelihood of damage or change in the leather's original appearance or finish.